 The term is how long you will take to pay the loan back.
-Terms for personal loans vary and are often between 6 months and 84 months.
+Terms for personal loans vary and are often between six and 84 months.

 Loan payment method and due date

 This section informs you of where to send your payment and the date it is due each month.
 If you don’t send your payment in accordance with the contract, your payment could be considered late or missed.
-Furthermore, changing repayment methods could add processing payment that increases your initial APR (i.e. paying with a check versus automatic [ACH] withdrawal.)
+Furthermore, changing repayment methods could increase your initial APR (e.g., paying with a check versus automatic [ACH] withdrawal.)